• Skip to primary navigation

 This is my vegetarian entry for the Kevin’s Natural Foods Eat Clean Live Happy Blogger Challenge.

-cauliflower sliced into steaks
+Cauliflower sliced into steaks.

 roasted cauliflower is the perfect blank canvas for delectable sauces